Émile Durkheim: Suicide

-Durkheim believed there was more to suicide than extremely personal individual life circumstances: for example, a loss of a job, divorce, or bankruptcy.
-Instead, he took suicide and explained it as a social fact instead of a result of one's circumstances.
-Durkheim believed that suicide was an instance of social deviance.
-Social deviance being any transgression of socially established norms.
+Durkheim believed there was more to suicide than extremely personal individual life circumstances such as loss of a job, divorce, or bankruptcy.
+Instead, Durkheim explained suicide as a symptom of collective social deviance, like alcoholism or homicide.

 He created a normative theory of suicide focusing on the conditions of group life.
 Proposing four different types of suicide, which include egoistic, altruistic, anomic, and fatalistic, Durkheim began his theory by plotting social regulation on the x-axis of his chart, and social integration on the y-axis: